Contract conditions for granting subsidies through the WIDU Platform (https://widu.africa)

 c.
 GIZ believes that the support objectives of the measure are not achievable;

-d. the Recipient violates the obligations laid out in this Agreement or fails to meet other essential obligations in connection with WIDU;
+d. the Recipient violates the obligations laid out in this Contract or fails to meet other essential obligations in connection with WIDU;

 e. the Recipient does not provide evidence of the proper use of the subsidy up to the end of the support period;